 - Any person who, by going from place to place or house to house, or who, in any street or public place, takes or offers to take orders for goods, wares or merchandise, except orders for newspapers and periodicals, or for services to be performed in the future.

 The requirements of § 402-3 hereof shall not apply to persons selling personal property for resale to dealers in such articles; to merchants having an established place of business within the Village, or their employees, who obtain orders from their customers and deliver the same; to the peddling of meats, fish, fruits and farm produce by farmers and persons who produce such commodities; to hawking or peddling by an honorably discharged soldier, sailor or marine who is crippled as a result of injuries received while in the naval or military services of the United States; or the holder of a permit granted pursuant to § 32 of the General Business Law lawfully acting thereunder.
-This chapter shall also not apply so as to unlawfully interfere with interstate commerce.
+This article shall also not apply so as to unlawfully interfere with interstate commerce.

 It shall be unlawful for any person to act as a hawker, peddler or solicitor, as herein defined, within the incorporated limits of the Village of Farmingdale without first having obtained a permit therefor and without having such permit in force and effect.
 Such permit may be granted by the Mayor after written application therefor filed with the Village Clerk-Treasurer, specifying the name, age and address of the applicant, the name and address of the person, firm or corporation he represents, the length of time the applicant desires the permit, the kind of goods, wares and merchandise he desires to sell, the method of distribution, and such other information and proof, including satisfactory proof of good character, as may be required by the Mayor.
 The application shall be accompanied by a certificate from the Sealer of Weights and Measures certifying that all weighing and measuring devices to be used by the applicant have been examined and approved.
 Such permit shall automatically expire on August 19 following the date of issuance thereof.